XEDGit/memdetect/README.md

 After your program exits a leak report will be printed.

 **⚠️WARNING:
-if you use exit() all the addresses which have a reference stored in variables gets freed automatically, but the report will still include them**
+if you use exit() all the addresses which have a reference stored in the stack gets freed automatically, but the report will still include them**

 ### Example: